Explore the links between public health, gender, and community action in India and Thailand.

 Palampur (Traditional Health Practices-Ayurveda and Yoga)

 In Palampur, surrounded by the beautiful Dhauladhar range of the Himalaya, you’ll experience a workshop at Kayakalp, an organization that aims to provide complete healthcare by treating body, mind, and soul.
 This workshop gives you an extraordinary opportunity to observe and understand traditional health practices in India.
 You’ll have a few introductory classes followed by demonstration of Ayurveda, yoga, and meditation therapies.
-You’ll also have an opportunity to visit McLeod Ganj, where His Highness the Dalai Lama and a Tibetan community in exile live.
+You’ll also have an opportunity to visit McLeod Ganj, where His Holiness the Dalai Lama and a Tibetan community in exile live.

 Jamkhed (Community Rural Health)